Make These Easy And Delicious High Protein Winter Breakfasts

 Warm quinoa porridge

-On the stove, cook rinsed quinoa (1/2 cup) in full-fat coconut milk, a teaspoon of freshly grated ginger and a pinch of sea salt.
-Top with chopped pear, pumpkin seeds, Greek yogurt, and 1-2 spoonfuls almond butter.
+On the stove, cook rinsed quinoa (1/2 cup) in full-fat coconut milk, a teaspoon of freshly grated ginger, and a pinch of sea salt.
+Top with chopped pear, pumpkin seeds, Greek yogurt, and 1-2 spoonfuls of almond butter.

 Egg and root veggie frittata

-Whisk 2-3 eggs with your favorite root veggies (sliced sweet potatoes, beets, etc.), a handful spinach, sea salt, pepper, and garlic powder.
-Bake in a small cast iron skillet until cooked through.
+Whisk 2-3 eggs with your favorite root veggies (sliced sweet potatoes, beets, etc.), a handfulof spinach, sea salt, pepper, and garlic powder.
+Bake in a small cast-iron skillet until cooked through.
 Top with crumbled goat cheese.
 Serve with a side of avocado and berries.

-In a blender, combine 1/2 cup canned pumpkin puree, 1 frozen banana, 1/2 cup plain Greek yogurt, 1/2 cup milk of choice, 1 scoop vanilla protein powder, 1/2 teaspoon pumpkin pie spice, and ice cubes.
-Top with Purely Elizabeth Pumpkin Cinnamon granola and chia seeds.
+In a blender, combine 1/2 cup frozen mango, 1 peeled blood orange, 1/2 cup plain Greek yogurt, milk of choice, 1 scoop vanilla protein powder, 1/2 teaspoon ground cinnamon, and ice cubes.
+Top with almond butter, Purely Elizabeth granola, and chia seeds.

 Cauliflower Oatmeal with Tahini